News & Updates

 For queries on the completed works at Passage West, Glenbrook and Monkstown, please email the project team at email@example.com.

 Cobh Networks Contract

-Irish Water, working in partnership with Cork County Council, is carrying out the Cobh Town Networks Contract, a major wastewater project in the Cork Lower Harbour area.
+Irish Water, working in partnership with Cork County Council, have since 2019 worked to deliver the Cobh Networks Contract – the last step in the Cork Lower Harbour Main Drainage Project.
 Farrans Sorensen Joint Venture (FSJV) is working on behalf of Irish Water to deliver this project.